mbr/unleash/README.rst

 Unleash your code
 =================

-``unleash`` handles the boring details of cutting a release and publishing it to somewhere.
-It assists you doing things like updating version numbers, make sure the documentation builds, reminding you that you still need to include a LICENSE file and other things.
+``unleash`` handles the boring details of cutting from your Python package a ``release`` and publishing it.
+It assists you by updating version numbers, making sure the documentation builds, reminding you that you still need to include a LICENSE file and other things.

-Once a release is made, it gets tagged in your git repository and you can use the publish-functionality to push the new tag to github.com and/or upload your package to `PyPI <http://pypi.python.org>`_
+Once a release is made, it gets tagged in your git repository. unleash features a ``publish`` action to push the new tag to github.com and/or upload your package to `PyPI <http://pypi.python.org>`_

-Unleash always works with commits, not files in your working copy and creates temporary checkouts or verifies directly from the commit's tree.
-This way you can be sure it's not working on your machine only, because you forgot to check-in that crucial file that's missing from the release commit.
+Unleash always works with commits instead of files in your working copy to ensure all your release are fully committed.
+It creates temporary checkouts or verifies directly from the commit's tree.
+Never again will you have a bad release because you forgot to check-in that crucial file.

 Examples